Chris-Hesterman/DashboardCodeChallenge/README.md

 5. Page number entered in dashboard input retrieves all questions for that page from the postgres db
 6. Question editor is pre filled with questions and answers to be edited.
 7. Once edited, hitting return or 'submit' button sends the edited question back to update the database via 'PUT' request to server.
+8. Questions can also be deleted.
+9. Once finished editing, clicking 'Finished Editing' button refreshes page, fetches the revised dataset for the app.

 ## What was left out

 - CRUD functionality for user management - mostly implemented but untested on back end
-- POST and DELETE for questions - mostly implemented but untested in back end
+- POST for questions - mostl implemented but untested in back end.
+Not yet implemented on front end.
 - Other features for the dashboard - time ultimately became an issue
 - Testing - would have included with more time.
 I can write tests, but it is a skill I need to keep working on.